John Dewey High School: National Honor Society

+Incidents

+From 2015–2016, there was a grade fixing scandal in which students were passed along easily to boost graduation rates.
+It was part of a credit recovery program to avoid school closure.

+In 2017, there was also a threat made by a teen of a mass shooting of the school on Facebook.
+The comment was reported and he was taken into custody afterwards.

 School facilities

-One of the many innovative features are the Dewey learning centers, which are commonly called "resource centers."
-These are located centrally between five or six classrooms, staffed by a teacher and a paraprofessional.
-Each major department has one — English & Literature, Mathematics, Social Studies, Science, Foreign Language, Music, Art and the Universal Resource Center.
-For each band (class period), subject teachers in designated resource centers are there to facilitate students in academics.
-Students who are free may go to resource centers for assistance in homework, projects, or independent study, or to socialize with others.
+One of the many innovative features that existed in Dewey were the learning centers, which were commonly called "resource centers."
+These are located centrally between five or six classrooms, and used to be staffed by a teacher and a paraprofessional.
+Each major department had one — English & Literature, Mathematics, Social Studies, Science, Foreign Language, Music, Art and the Universal Resource Center.
+For each band (class period), subject teachers who were designated resource centers were there to facilitate students in academics.
+Students who were free would go to resource centers for assistance in homework, projects, or independent study, or to socialize with others.
+These "resource centers" have since been underutilized and are not used for the same purpose.

 Unlike the majority of New York City public schools, Dewey does not share its campus with any other school.
 The campus includes the main building, a statue as well as stone plaques to honor alumni.
 The school has a football, soccer, lacrosse, and softball field which is utilized in various ways.
 The school also has an outdoor tennis field and two parking lots.

 The library has a collections of more than 30,000 books, magazines, and about 12 computers for student, parent, and faculty use.

 Students utilize the many facilities in which they work side by side with either their teachers, peers, and friends.
 This enables students to fulfill their personal interests and can concurrently build a steady foundation for advancements in their life.

 Most classrooms are outfitted with 2 to 40 computers or laptops.
 Classrooms are also equipped with Smart Boards, Promethean Boards and Elmo Projectors.

+Middle School Annex

+On May 30, 2024, the school started construction of an annex that will host 553 middle school students for the 2026-2027 school year.
+It includes 20 classrooms, art and music rooms, two science labs, a gym, an exercise room, and a library.
+The building contains three floors and is behind the main school.
+It officially opened on September 8, 2026.